Skip to main content

 What you will study

-Qualification for this award requires the successful completion of 80 credit points which includes eight core subjects:
+Qualification for this award requires the successful completion of 80 credit points, which includes eight core subjects.
+Each subject is worth 10 credit points.

 • Applied Project (Human Resources and Management)